UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

 • Urethritis (N34) – For infections of the urethra

-Using precise codes rather than defaulting to N39.0 helps ensure accurate reporting and cleaner claims.
+Using precise, specific ICD-10-CM diagnosis codes instead of defaulting to N39.0 helps ensure accurate reporting, fewer denials, and cleaner claims.

-One of the biggest mistakes we see in billing is omitting the additional code for the infectious organism.
+One of the biggest billing oversights is omitting the additional code for the infectious organism.
 For instance:

-• B96.2 – Escherichia coli (E. coli), the most common microbial cause of UTIs
+• B96.2 – Escherichia coli, the most common cause of UTIs

-• B37.4 – Candidiasis of the urinary tract if a fungal cause is identified
+• B37.4 – Candida infection of the urinary tract, if the fungal cause is identified

 • Z87.440 – Individual history of urinary tract infections